Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [x] Identity resolution rules have been added to the ruleset to increase the number of matched profiles.
 - [x] New data sources have been added to Data Cloud that largely overlap with the existing profiles.
 - [ ] Identity resolution rules have been removed to reduce the number of matched profiles.

-### What is Data Cloud's primary value to customers?

-- [x] To provide a unified view of a customer and their related data.
-- [ ] To create personalized campaigns by listening, understanding, and acting on customer behavior.
-- [ ] To connect all systems with a golden record.
-- [ ] To create a single source of truth for all anonymous data.

 ### Data Cloud consultant recently discovered that their identity resolution process is matching individuals that share email addresses or phone numbers, but are not actually the same individual.
 What should the consultant do to address this issue?